Benefits and reduced income

 If your benefits stop

-• Universal Credit – you can log into your online journal or contact the Universal Credit helpline on 0800 328 5644.
+• Universal Credit – log into your online journal or contact the Universal Credit helpline on 0800 328 5644.

 • Other benefits from the Department for Works and Pensions (DWP) – you will have been sent a letter.
-If you can’t find or have not received a letter contact the DWP on 0800 169 0310.
+If you have not received or can’t find it contact the DWP on 0800 169 0310.

 • Tax Credits – you will have been sent a letter, if you can’t find or have not received a letter contact the DWP on 0345 300 3900.

-• Housing Benefit or Council Tax Support – contact Reading Borough Council’s Entitlement and Assessment Team on 0118 937 3707.
+• Housing Benefit or Council Tax Support – you will have been sent a letter, if you haven’t received or can’t find it, contact Customer Services on 0118 937 3707.

 • Welfare Rights – form filling, challenging decisions